 Stine Marie Fischer made her debut at Oper Stuttgart in 2014 in Rihm’s Jakob Lenz, followed by Stubenmädchen in Boesman’s Der Reigen, Bradamante in Handel’s Alcina, Dryade in Strauss’ Ariadne auf Naxos, Annina in Strauss’ Der Rosenkavalier, Pollina in Tchaikovsky’s Queen of Spades, as well as Maddalena in Verdi’s Rigoletto.
-During the 2019/2020 season, she will sing in a new production of Vivaldi’s Juditha Triumphans and make her debut as Carmen in Bizet’s Carmen.
+During the 2019/2020 season, she has sung her first Carmen in Bizet’s Carmen and will sing in a new production of Vivaldi’s Juditha Triumphans.

-At Oper Frankfurt, Stine Marie Fischer has been a guest since 2010: singing in Mozart’s Die Zauberflöte, The Cook in Reimann’s Gespenstersonate, Dryade in Strauss‘ Ariadne auf Naxos, Rossweiße in Wagner’s Walküre, in the world-premiere of Navok’s An unserem Fluss and Maddalena in Verdi’s Rigoletto.
-At L’Opera Monte Carlo she introduced herself as Floßhilde in Wagner’s Das Rheingold in 2013, followed by her debut at Théâtre Royal de la Monnaie in Brussels in 2015, at Deutsche Oper am Rhein, Düsseldorf-Duisburg, and Staatsoper Berlin in 2017.
+At Oper Frankfurt, Stine Marie Fischer has been a guest since 2010: singing also in Mozart’s Die Zauberflöte, The Cook in Reimann’s Gespenstersonate, Dryade in Strauss‘ Ariadne auf Naxos, Rossweiße in Wagner’s Walküre, Maddalena in Verdi’s Rigoletto.
+At L’Opera Monte Carlo the German contralto introduced herself as Floßhilde in Wagner’s Das Rheingold in 2013, followed by her debut at Théâtre Royal de la Monnaie in Brussels in 2015, at Deutsche Oper am Rhein, Düsseldorf-Duisburg, and Staatsoper Berlin in 2017.
 In 2019, she returned to Théâtre Royal de la Monnaie for a new production of Rimski-Korsakov’s Skazka o Tsare Saltane.